jlov7/Agent-HQ-Guard/docs/non-technical-guide.md

 ---

+## About This Project

+Agent HQ Guard is a **personal R&D passion project** exploring governance solutions for AI development.
+This represents independent research and experimentation, shared openly for the community to learn from or adapt.
+It is not a commercial product or actively maintained service—no warranties, guarantees, or support commitments are implied.

+---

 **Ready to dive deeper?** Check out the [Quick Start Guide](quickstart.md) for technical setup, or the [FAQ](faq.md) for detailed answers.